 "Why should I?"he asked, turning his head back down.
 He was born this way, and he was sick of trying to prove he could change.

-"I just want to not exist anymore,"he finally mumbled, his voice quieter now with submissive honesty.
+"I want... to not exist anymore,"he finally mumbled, his voice quieter now with submissive honesty.

-"Please just leave me alone,"he said, glaring at his knees.
+"Just leave me alone,"he said, glaring at his knees, "Please."
 He felt a growing anger well up inside him: anger for her insincerity, anger that she was afraid of him, anger at himself for being someone to be feared when all he had wanted was for people to accept him, and most of all, anger that he was constantly being forced into a cage to have weak, hypocritical, human affection maliciously harrowed at him.
-He didn't need her concern.
+He didn't need her fake concern.
 He had done fine on his own before the human's world of God-loving compassion and charity completely uprooted his peaceful solitude.
 All he wanted was to disappear.
 Why wouldn't anyone grant him that wish?

 "I just answered the question."

-"A lot of patients here try to kill themselves the first few days they get here.
-Very few are able to.
-Suicide isn't the way to reconcile with yourself, Edgar.
-Time and an honest effort to change is."
+"Many of our patients here are suicidal.
+Very few are able to pull it off, not while being supervised.
+Suicide isn't the way to reconcile with yourself, Mr. Parker.
+Time and proper treatment is."
 Edgar stared hard at the ground, holding his breath while he waited for her to finish.

-"Edgar, you can't fix your problems by running away from them.
-Or chasing them away, for that matter.
-If you don't confront this head-on, you're going to regret it down the road."
-He glared at her without holding back his hatred.
-There wasn't hope of a future for him.
+"Fine,"she conceded, "I'm going to advise for a small dose of valium to be administered later today.
+It's a minor tranquilizer.
+A nurse will be in to see you.
+I will warn you, though, if we don't know enough about you to safely administer a treatment, the longer you will have to stay in this room."
+He couldn't help but glare at her.
+There wasn't hope of a future where anything could get easier with or without some kind of confession anyway.
 He lived in a world full of pain and hatred, and there wasn't any "treatment" that was going to change that.
 He would never be able to go back to his place of blissful ignorance with the knowledge he knew now, and he hated her for it, and he hated Mrs. Parker for it, and he hated that town for it.
 Why couldn't she just leave him alone and let him leave the world, just as horrible and painful as when he had entered it?

 Skaff was almost always doing something in his office.
 Very rarely did she ever see him emerge from his cramped cave, and when he did it was only to deliver short messages.
 She knocked boldly on his door and was immediately granted access.